Photo credit: Sheerin Photography

 Bennett writes poetry, memoir, and short stories.
 The main themes in her work are the landscape of her people, and the antics of her family, and other creatures.

-She has won The Leitrim Guardian Literary Award for Poetry (twice).
-In 2021, she was a recipient of the Poetry Ireland Poetry Town Bursary, one of the Winners of the Dedalus Press Local Wonders Poetry Postcard Competition, Runner-Up in the New Roscommon Writing Award and was listed or placed in several other competitions including, The National Poetry Competition, Mslexia, Allingham, Trim, Mono, and The Bangor Literary Journal.
+She’s the winner of the Roscommon New Writing Award 2022, and the Leitrim Guardian Literary Award for Poetry (twice).
+In 2021, she was a recipient of the Poetry Ireland Poetry Town Bursary, and a Winner in the Dedalus Press Local Wonders Poetry Postcard Competition, Runner-Up in the New Roscommon Writing Award and was listed or placed in several other competitions including, The National Poetry Competition, Mslexia, Allingham, Trim, Mono, and The Bangor Literary Journal.
 For more information on her recent achievements, see Awards.

 In 2019, she received an Arts Council of Northern Ireland SIAP Award to assist in the development of her debut poetry collection.
 In December 2019, Hedgehog Poetry Press published Bennett’s first micro-pamphlet, Borderlines.